Bulova is one of the longest-running brands in the US watch and clock-making industry. This American brand was founded

 Reviews for this watch brand are generally positive, both from professional evaluations, from consumers, and watch enthusiasts.
 The community may be torn if it is of high quality or not, but in general, it is agreed that Bulova timepieces are good watches.

 Bulova is able to produce well-designed, expensive-looking, and beautifully crafted timepieces and yet offer them at affordable prices.
 This is what watch enthusiasts and consumers love about this brand.

-When it comes about the quality per se of the watches, the community has mixed opinions.
+When it comes to the quality per se of the watches, the community has mixed opinions.
 This may be largely due to the wide range of watches that the brand has been producing.
 As mentioned, there are watch models that are manufactured in Switzerland.
 These models are considered the finest ones, which quality is comparable with Timex and Fossil.

 The mid-range and low-end watches produced in Hong Kong and Japan are usually considered so-so.
 They are good, yes, but nothing spectacular.
 Regardless of the quality, watch enthusiasts and consumers alike agree than Boluva watches are priced accordingly and correctly.

 When it comes to the movement of Bulova watches, the general public agrees that the brand produced some watches of great watches over the years.
 For example, the Gemini models from the Accutron line that use the ETA 2892-A2 movement.